 The Woozy is a lo-fi modulation pedal that covers a lot of ground.
 It goes from pleasant and unassuming to noisy and full on.
-It covers chorus, vibrato, spangly sounds, arpeggiating pitch shifting and haunting reverb/ warped tape delay weirdness.
+It covers chorus, vibrato, spangly sounds, pitch shifting nonsense and haunting reverb/ warped tape delay weirdness.

 The black knobs adjust levels: